 The Company has no off-balance sheet arrangements.

 TRANSACTIONS WITH RELATED PARTIES

-The Company's key management compensation and related party transactions during the year ended June 30, 2018 consist of directors and officers and the companies controlled by common officers or director.
+The Company's key management compensation and related party transactions during the three months ended September 30, 2018 consist of directors and officers and the companies controlled by common officers or director.